Nevada-Bioinformatics-Center/Introduction-R-Workshop/02_Packages.md

 my_loaded_data <- read.csv("output/my_data.csv")
 ```

-- The `file` argument is the path and filename where you want to save or load your data.
+- The `file` argument is the path and file name where you want to save or load your data.
 - `row.names = FALSE` is often used to avoid saving row numbers as an extra column.

 ### Saving plots as image files